skgallagher/EpiCompare/README.md

     group =paste(var1, var2)`, if there are the same `var2` values across different `var1` values but they don’t mean they should be grouped together.

+4. I (`skgallagher`) had problems with tidy evaluation with `fortify_aggregate`, specifically when one method called another method.
+To get around this, I used a hack to introducing a new argument which would only ever be `NULL` or an object of class `quosure`.
+Thus the outer methods that called inner methods passed quosures.
+See code in `fortify-aggregate-list.R` e.g..

 ## Contributors